blat-blatnik/Pocket-Universe/README.md

 ![](/screenshots/9.png)

-If for you couldn't or didn't compile for any reason, pre-compiled executables are provided in the [`/bin`](/bin) directory.
+If you couldn't or didn't compile from source for whatever reason, pre-compiled executables are provided in the [`/bin`](/bin) directory.
 One is for [windows](/bin/Pocket%20Universe.exe), and the other is for [linux](/bin/Pocket%20Universe.out).
 Make sure you also place the [`/shaders`](/shaders) directory in the same directory as the executable when running.

 ### Controls